syncfusion-content/blazor-docs/blazor/image-editor/selection-cropping.md

 ## Cropping event

 The [`Cropping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Cropping) event is triggered when performing cropping on the image.
 This event is passed an object that contains information about the cropping event, such as the start and end point of the selection region.
+And this event uses [`CropEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.CropEventArgs.html) to handle the cropping action.

 The parameter available in the [`Cropping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Cropping) event is,